Quick Facts

 When did Peterson House get started with its programs?

 We completed our pilot groups in 2021.
-We formally launched our programming/small groups in the Fall of 2021 with one in person Square One group and an in person clergy reading group.
+We formally launched our programming/small groups in the Fall of 2021 with one in person Square One group and an in person Ministry Leaders group.
 We also facilitated one virtual group that fall.
-Currently (2023), we have 5 different groups with two meeting in person and three meeting virtually.
+Currently (2024), we have 5 different groups with three meeting in person and two meeting virtually.
+Our groups have ranged from being designed for ministry leaders, laity, college students, and military chaplains.

 Where does Peterson House get its support?